AynAhmed/Snap-Fit/README.md

 6.  **Log Your Weight:**
      -   To track your weight changes over time, navigate to the "scale" icon on the home page.
     -   Enter your weight for the day and also attach an image if you would like/
     -   Click "Log Weight"  and Snap Fit will them record your weight entry and display it in the "Previously logged" section.

+ ## Authors

+Snap Fit was created by Aynahmed